dell/karavi-authorization/docs/ARCHITECTURE.md

 * A) CSI Driver makes a request to the Storage Array:
   * request is intercepted by the Sidecar Proxy to add the access token.
-  * Karavi Authorization Server deems the access token valid.
+  * The Karavi Authorization Server deems the access token valid.
-  * Karavi Authorization Server permits the request to be proxied to the intended Storage Array.
+  * The Karavi Authorization Server permits the request to be proxied to the intended Storage Array.
 * B) Storage Array response is sent back as expected.
 * C) CSI Driver makes a request to the Storage Array:
   * request is intercepted by the Sidecar Proxy to add the access token.
-  * Karavi Authorization Server deems the access token is invalid; it has since expired.
+  * The Karavi Authorization Server deems the access token is invalid; it has since expired.
-* D) Karavi Authorization Server responds with HTTP 401 Unauthorized.
+* D) The Karavi Authorization Server responds with HTTP 401 Unauthorized.
 * E) Sidecar Proxy requests a new access token by passing both refresh token and expired token.
-* F) Karavi Authorization Server processes the request:
+* F) The Karavi Authorization Server processes the request:
   * is the refresh token valid?
   * is the access token expired?
   * has the Tenant had access revoked?